Maksim-jmb/Teams/README.md

 revamped RR to work with mouse/modifiers in combination with addon clique....have to set each clique to global for it to work
 * couple small changes in RR made this agent much more reliable - have a hard time breaking it now
-* running thru full dungeons now without getting the "Error #132" from spamming RR to fast or switching layouts quick
+* running thru full dungeons without getting the "Error #132" from spamming RR too fast or switching layouts quick

 most functions are the same as agent2, agent 5man - buttons/mouse to change layouts,RR
 cleaned up how vfx layouts start up - previous agents skipped hiding/destroying videofeeds